High-resolution Probabilistic Precipitation Prediction for use in Climate Simulations: Results and Discussion

+In this Section, we produce rain fall prediction using CP-MCMC-GP as described in Section~\ref{sec:cpmcmcgp}, to achieve spatial coherence of the median prediction which is for example important to provide consistent results for flood predictions.
+In Figure~\ref{fig:wales_day_rainfall}, we illustrate the median prediction of precipitation by CP-MCMC-GP on 4 randomly chosen days with different amounts of rainfall from the autumn and winter seasons of 2000, 2006, 2012 and 2018 in comparison to the IFS forecast and the observed precipitation over Wales.
+This shows that our model prediction is able to pick up local variabilities in precipitation and have comparable to if not better performance than the IFS forecast.

+To asses whether our model can capture spatially coherent dependencies in median rainfall predictions, we compute the instantaneous cross-correlation of the median precipitation prediction at each location in Wales and the median precipitation prediction at the centre of Wales.
+The cross-correlation of our median forecast shows similarities to the observed precipitation.
+In Figure~\ref{fig:wales_comparison_cpmcmcgp}, we also provide the spread skill graph, the ROC curve, the comparison between the estimated probability and the observed probability of different precipitation events aggregated over the 20 years and the temporal trend of MAB compared to IFS, when the prediction is made using our CP-MCMC-GP model.

-We compare the RMSB and MAB for the median prediction of CP-MCMC and IFS over all years and different seasons in Table~\ref{tab:wales_mse_mab} and the spatial trend of MAB in Figure~\ref{fig:wales_mse_mab}.
+We compare the RMSB and MAB for the median prediction of CP-MCMC, CP-MCMC-GP and IFS over all years and different seasons in Table~\ref{tab:wales_mse_mab} and the spatial trend of MAB in Figure~\ref{fig:wales_mse_mab}.
 We can see that our median prediction performs similarly to IFS over the years and worse over the mountainous regions of Wales.
-To learn more about spatial dependencies of predictions, we compute the instantaneous cross-correlation of the precipitation prediction at each location in Wales and the precipitation prediction at the centre of Wales.
-The cross-correlation of our forecast shows similarities to the observed precipitation.
-Finally, we compare the log frequency density heatmap comparing the forecast and observed precipitation for both our model and IFS in Figure~\ref{fig:wales_log_rainfall_comparison}, which shows that we are better in predicting dry days than IFS, but worse in accurately predicting high precipitation events.
+Further, we notice improved performance for CP-MCMC-GP compared to CP-MCMC model in addition to providing spatial coherence.